 Studies show that drugs like MDMA tend to leave users socially and sexually disinhibited.
 The participants of this study reported feeling outgoing and sensual, often seeking affection from other individuals.

 One interesting outcome of this lowered inhibition was that study participants “described the lowering of their ‘sexual standards’ because they were high.
 Specifically, they tended to report that they engaged in sexual interactions with individuals they would not normally be attracted to if sober.”

-Alternatively, studies show that drugs like ketamine, which is a dissociative anesthetic, tends to leave participants feeling numb and passive, both socially and sexually.
-This is a clear example illustrating how the specific drug you choose will greatly impact how it impacts your sexual desire.
+Alternatively, studies show that drugs like ketamine, which is a dissociative anesthetic, tend to leave participants feeling numb and passive, both socially and sexually.
+This is a clear example illustrating how the specific drug you choose will affect the tone of your sexual desire.

 How Psychedelics Affect Sexual Performance